AayanShaikh007/scalars-keyboard/journal.md

 Instead of wiring the PCB, once I had arranged the switches/parts and was satisfied with they position, I worked on the 3D files of the keyboard so I could make changes to the structure while I still had the chance.
 I used the hackpad guide for this and it helped me greatly.
 Once this was finished I began wiring the PCB.

 # June 12th 10:49 PM, ~10h
 - Finally, after probably 10 hours of work, I have finished wiring the PCB.
-This was so unbelievably complicated and strenuous, but it has left me feeling really proud of what I made- this project may even be the most challenging thing I have done.
+This was so unbelievably complicated and strenuous- this project may even be the most challenging thing I have done.

 ![image](https://github.com/user-attachments/assets/1f7c892b-70d2-49d4-b0b0-6b262a3bdd02)